syncfusion-content/angular-docs/angular/ReportViewer/Limitations.md

 ## Unsupported expression

-* The object function and VB function do not have complete support in the ReportViewer.
+* The VB function do not have complete support in the ReportViewer.